 - Use Rewards Credit Cards: We earn about $1,000 a year using a rewards credit card for our everyday purchases, many of our monthly bills, and all of our big purchases.
 The key, of course, is to pay the bill in full each month.
 You’ll find some excellent cash back and travel rewards cards here and here.

-- Use eBates: eBates is an easy way to earn cash back on almost every online purchase.
+- Use Rakuten: Rakuten is an easy way to earn cash back on almost every online purchase.

 - Improve your credit score: Credit scores affect everything from the interest rate on mortgages and other loans to auto insurance premiums.
 A good credit score can easily be worth tens of thousands of dollars over a lifetime.
 Your credit score also affects how much house you can afford.
 I’ll be covering credit scores in depth later in the 31-Day Money Challenge.
 Until then, check out my interview with FICO credit score expert, Tom Quinn.

-- Go with a prepaid cell phone: We’ve recently saved a bundle by getting our daughter an iPhone 5 through Virgin Mobile.
+- Go with a prepaid cell phone: Many have saved a bundle by getting an iPhone 5 through T-Mobile.
 Of course, we could have saved even more by going with a Moto X at Republic Wireless.
 That’s my plan as soon as my 2-year contract expires.
 Republic Wireless has a plan for as little as $10 a month.

 - Buy Refurbished: You can get great deals with full warranties on refurbished products.
 My favorite is to buy refurbished Macs, iPods, and iPads.
 You can typically save between 15 and 25 percent and still get the full warranty.